 Materials not owned by OHSU Library may be requested through our catalog via the Summit service or the Get It For Me interlibrary loan service, and we have the same Campus Mail or curbside pickup options.

 Is Summit borrowing from NW academic libraries available?

-Summit borrowing from NW academic libraries is available from most libraries.
+Summit borrowing from NW academic libraries is available from almost all libraries.
 You can place requests for Summit items in our catalog.
 Summit items may be returned to our book drops (see below).
 No fines will be generated for overdue items.

 What should I do with items I currently have checked out?

 If you have items you have borrowed from the Library that you would like to return, please use one of our book drops:

 - At the end of the BICC sky bridge in Parking Lot C, near the pay stations.

 - Inside the BICC, outside the 3rdfloor Library entrance.
 Note: BICC access requires your ID badge to enter the building now.